 Even though we are quick to suggest you make use of other professionals, if warranted, we are not unwilling to tackle tough problems either.
 And our experience, as outlined above, can help.
 For instance, Vauter was not only the chair of the Elder Law and Disability Rights Section of the State Bar of Michigan (2012-2013), he’s also written articles for the Michigan State Bar Journal, the Michigan Family Law Journal (addressing same sex marriage issues), co-authors a chapter on elder abuse and exploitation in a publication for the Institute of Continuing Legal Education (ICLE); given hundreds of presentations to professionals and lay audiences; drafted legislation; and counseled thousands of clients.
-He is also working on new pieces for publication in the State Bar Journal.

 Vauter has been a member of NAELA (the National Academy of Elder Law Attorneys), a member of the State Bar of Michigan and several sections of the bar, and he is admitted to the Eastern and Western (Federal) District Courts of Michigan.
 Vauter is certified as a mediator under the Michigan Court Rules (MCR 2.411) and offers mediation services, is a Notary Public and has a Certificate of Completion in Elderly Crime and Abuse: Prevention and Prosecution-a program jointly sponsored by the MSU School of Criminal justice and the Michigan Office of Services to the Aging.
 He is also a member of the Ingham County Bar Association.

 Rooney has been certified as a HUD reverse mortgage housing counselor, and has been accredited to work with the Veterans Administration, and besides being a member of the State Bar of Michigan, he also belongs Business Law Section of the State Bar of Michigan.
 He has an interest in “start-ups” and new business development and purchases, attends business law institutes and bootcamps when he can, and also is the owner and operator of his own health and yoga related business in Michigan.